MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 {% include lazy-image.html src="/images/illustration-design-system-mentor-collective-04.jpg" alt="Screenshot of data vizualisation color tests in Figma" caption="Testing chart type and color variation for our data visualization needs" figClass="" %}

+### Component tweaking and usage rules

-Besides colors and typography, I also made sure that every components would fit our project needs by tweaking and adding new ones where needed.
+Besides colors and typography, I also made sure that every components would fit our product needs by tweaking and adding new ones where needed.

+With feedback from the team and researched UX best practices, I iteratively implemented usage rules and other documentations to each component.

 {% include lazy-image.html src="/images/illustration-design-system-mentor-collective-05.jpg" alt="Screenshot of button components in Figma" caption="Button components and usage rules" figClass="" %}

 {% include lazy-image.html src="/images/illustration-design-system-mentor-collective-06.jpg" alt="Screenshot of input components in Figma" caption="Input components and usage rules" figClass="" %}

-{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-07.jpg" alt="Screenshot of notification components in Figma" caption="Notificaiton components and usage rules" figClass="" %}

 ## Promotion & Adoption
 While my engineering team was thrilled about the design system, its realization was a collaborative effort.